Quantum computing: Quantum Turing machine

-Measurement-based quantum computing
+Quantum-computing paradigms

 A measurement-based quantum computer decomposes computation into a sequence of Bell state measurements and single-qubit quantum gates applied to a highly entangled initial state (a cluster state), using a technique called quantum gate teleportation.

-Adiabatic quantum computing

 An adiabatic quantum computer, based on quantum annealing, decomposes computation into a slow continuous transformation of an initial Hamiltonian into a final Hamiltonian, whose ground states contain the solution.

-Neuromorphic quantum computing

-Neuromorphic quantum computing (abbreviated 'n.quantum computing') is an unconventional process of computing that uses neuromorphic computing to perform quantum operations.
-It was suggested that quantum algorithms, which are algorithms that run on a realistic model of quantum computation, can be computed equally efficiently with neuromorphic quantum computing.
-Both traditional quantum computing and neuromorphic quantum computing are physics-based unconventional computing approaches to computations and do not follow the von Neumann architecture.
-They both construct a system (a circuit) that represents the physical problem at hand and then leverage their respective physics properties of the system to seek the "minimum".
-Neuromorphic quantum computing and quantum computing share similar physical properties during computation.

-Topological quantum computing

 A topological quantum computer decomposes computation into the braiding of anyons in a 2D lattice.